rmpaltanwale/Sessions_of_Congress-1987-2025-/README.md

 Gives list of US Congressional sessions from 1987 till 2025, and the link to each webpage representing each session.

 ![IndexCongressSessions](./Screenshots/Index_Congress_Sessions.png)

+### Typical Page Layout

+Each webpage within the project follows a consistent structure designed to balance historical content with visual representation of congressional data.
+The layout emphasizes readability, organization, and accessibility across all 20 pages.

+- Introductory Text: Each page begins with a short summary describing the specific U.S. Congressional session, including its term dates and relevant presidential administration.
+- Section Headings: Subheadings such as Senate Composition and House of Representatives Composition divide the content into clear segments.
+- Graphical Representation: Below each heading, a visual grid illustrates the partisan composition of each chamber.
+Colored squares represent seats held by each party:
+  - Blue: Democrats
+  - Red: Republicans
+  - Gray: Independents
+  - (Pink was reserved for empty seats, when applicable)
+  - Legends and Labels: A color key appears in the upper-right corner for clarity and reference.
+  - Text Summaries: Each chamber's section includes numerical data and contextual explanation of party control, leadership, and presiding officers.
+  - Consistent Styling: All elements use a shared CSS stylesheet that controls color scheme, alignment, and typography, ensuring uniform presentation across sessions.

+This standardized format allowed users to compare congressional terms visually and textually, making it easier to observe shifts in party balance and political trends over time.